Siqueira wins highest academic award in all of collegiate athletics

 , presented at the Emergency Management Higher Education Symposium, June 2, in Emmitsburg, Md.
 Their presentation was titled “Redeveloping a Graduate Disaster and Emergency Management Program: An Analysis of U.S. Graduate Emergency Management Programs Applied to Park University’s MPA–DEM."
 The session focused on their analysis on existing graduate emergency management and homeland security programs across the country.
 The duo discussed how they used their findings from this analysis, along with their experiences in emergency management, to redevelop Park University’s disaster and emergency management concentration

-in the Master of Public Affairs
+in the Master of Public Administration

 program curriculum to provide students with academically sound, theory-based and practitioner-focused courses.